 There are also concerns about prospects.
 The firm made up a healthy 22 partners globally in 2012, but the chances are they are all salaried and are likely to remain so for a long time.
 In fact, fewer than half of the firm's partners are in the equity: around 136 out of a total of 317 partners.
-Average earnings for all partners are £353,000, a fair bit less than what you'd make at a traditional City firm.
-Tiny violin at the ready.
+Average earnings for equity partners have been rising and rising (currently £642k for equity partners), no longer much less than what you'd make at a traditional City firm.

 And you'll be working pretty similar hours for it.
 The firm says that it doesn't have a long hours culture, but an assistant tells us that one of the written criteria for becoming an associate is to record at least 2,000 billable hours a year.

 Trainees should know that although the firm takes on a lot of new recruits every year they're shared out around its offices.
 This means that you'll never have more than 17 colleagues, so you should be able to get to know each other easily.
 We can’t decide whether it’s a good or bad thing that you may or may not have cavorted naked with them in training.
 You'll also have the opportunity to be seconded to the firm's international offices or clients.
 Whether it's a recipe for harmony is another matter.
 One correspondent told us in no uncertain terms that the "London trainees are turds and think they are god's gift to the earth".